Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Distributed Multi-Agent Policy Gradient Algorithms

-\end{lemma} Lemma \ref{lem: inexact local} implies a local convergence result of Algorithm \ref{alg: inexact PG} given a reasonable good gradient estimator, e.g., $\sum_{t=1}^T\epsilon_t = O(\sqrt{T}),$ which is related to the quality of estimated value functions according to Lemma \ref{lem:dec pg}.
-Moreover, it implies a global convergence result in Theorem \ref{thm: inexact grad} since it provides an upper bound on $\mathbb E[|\mathcal E^c|]$ that is
+\end{theorem} Theorem \ref{thm: inexact local} implies a local convergence result of Algorithm \ref{alg: inexact PG} given a reasonable good gradient estimator, e.g., $\sum_{t=1}^T\epsilon_t = O(\sqrt{T}),$ which is related to the quality of estimated value functions according to Lemma \ref{lem:dec pg}.
+Next, we utilize TD-learning to estimate value functions, provide an actor-critic type of algorithm, and establish its local convergence.